jamesoff/simplemonitor/configuration.md

 Section names are lowercase in square brackets.
 Settings are defined as key=value.
 Lines can be commented with #.

+Section names and option values (but not option names) support environment variable injection.
+To include the value of an environment variable, use `%env:VARIABLE%`, which will inject the value of `$VARIABLE`.
+You can use this to e.g. share a common configuration file across multiple hosts, but have each host name its monitors differently.

 ## Monitor section

 | setting | description | required | default |